How to Repair Concrete Driveway Cracks

 Cracks in concrete driveways aren't just cosmetic problems—they're invitations for water to get underneath and freeze, which makes them expand and spread.
 A crack that's a quarter-inch wide today becomes a six-inch break in two winters if you ignore it.
 The good news is that filling cracks is straightforward work that stops the damage before it becomes expensive.
 The key is choosing the right material for your crack's width and sealing it so water can't return.

-1. Clean out the crack completely.
+- Blast Away All Debris.
 Use a pressure washer set to 3000 PSI or higher to blast out dirt, debris, and loose concrete.
 Work the nozzle into the crack at an angle, moving along its length several times.
 If you don't have a pressure washer, use a wire brush or compressed air to remove everything loose.
 The crack must be bone dry before filling—wait at least 24 hours after washing if rain is possible.

-3. Choose your filling material based on crack width.
+- Match Material to Crack Width.
 For cracks under 1/4 inch, use flexible concrete caulk.
 For cracks 1/4 to 1/2 inch, use polyurethane concrete sealant or concrete crack filler.
 For cracks wider than 1/2 inch, use concrete patching compound or a concrete repair kit.
 Read the temperature requirements on the package—most products won't cure properly below 50°F or above 85°F.

-5. Let the filler cure fully before traffic.
+- Wait for Full Cure Time.
 Read your product's cure time—most concrete fillers need 24 to 48 hours before foot traffic and 72 hours before vehicles.
 Don't rush this.
 Apply it in the evening or early morning so it cures undisturbed.
 If rain is forecast during the cure window, cover the repair with a plastic sheet weighted down at the edges.

-7. Monitor the repair for the first year.
+- Track Long-Term Performance.
 Check the repair every few weeks for the first season.
 If the filler shrinks or pulls away from the edges, apply a second coat.
 If the crack reopens, the driveway may be settling or the original repair wasn't deep enough—in that case, remove the old filler, widen the crack deeper, and refill.